hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-support-matrix.md

 To ensure the performance and stability of the HP Helion OpenStack environment, it is very important to meet the requirements and conform to the recommendations.

-## Support Matrix for HP LifeCycle Manager
+## Support Matrix for HP Lifecycle Management

-To ensure the performance and stability of the HP LifeCycle Manager environment, it is very important to meet the requirements and conform to the recommendations listed in [Support Matrix for HP LifeCycle Manager](/helion/openstack/carrier/support-matrix/hlm/).
+To ensure the performance and stability of the HP Lifecycle Management environment, it is very important to meet the requirements and conform to the recommendations listed in [Support Matrix for HP Lifecycle Management](/helion/openstack/carrier/support-matrix/hlm/).

 ## Support Matrix for HP Helion OpenStack